Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Arizona State and its opponents have combined for 53 points -- this matchup's over/under -- only twice this year.
+- Arizona State and its opponents have scored at least 53 points -- this matchup's over/under -- just two times this year.

-- Washington State and its opponents have combined to score more than 53 points in four of eight games this season.
+- So far this season, 50% of Washington State's games (4/8) have had more combined points than Saturday's total of 53.

-- The two teams combine to average 56.5 points per game, 3.5 more than the total in this contest.
+- Saturday's over/under is 3.5 points lower than the two team's combined 56.5 points per game average.

 - Sun Devils games have an average total of 52.1 points this season, 0.9 fewer than Saturday's over/under.

-- The 58.3 PPG average total in Cougars games this season is 5.3 points more than this game's over/under.
+- The 53-point over/under for this game is 5.3 points below the 58.3 points per game average total in Cougars games this season.

 Arizona State Stats and Trends